mibrs/mibrs.github.io/_posts/2023-03-14-Getting-Started-With-Alice3-Part6.md

 ![Settings for the game](/assets/240528-Settings.png)

+#### Process of Implementation

+The game is implmented in two phases.

+##### Phase 1 - Described here in Part 6

+1. covers creating the  scene,
+2. setting camera view,
+3. collision detection of the props (except for trash can)
+4. proximity detection of trash can
+5. some methods opening and closing the lid of the trash can
+6. assigning a property, representing each trash piles state (size, depleted, recyclable waste) to each pile
+7. Coding some test messages for the above, with ```say``` blocks

+##### Phase 2 - Described in Part 7 (tbd)

+- Keeping track of trash collected
+- Keeping track of time elapsed
+- Messaging for the user

 ### Third Person View

 Another way for the user to see the player in the game is the **Third Person View**, You bascially see "over the shoulder of the player" and follow his every movements.